Skip to main content

 What are some primary differences between Vedantic ('Brahmanical') system and the Abrahmic religions?

-To show the differences I specifically take the example of a Muslims because they attempt to follow Quran verbatim, unlike many Christians who have learnt to live beyond (not without) the Bible, i.e. they do not take the texts too literally, they are more secular now.
-As such there are very few 'extreme' Christians; this applies to a majority of the Jews as well.
-However, Muslims generally continue to 'religiously' live by the 'word of God', as they have no choice; they are obligated to.
+To show the differences I specifically take the example of a Muslims because they attempt to follow Quran verbatim, unlike many Christians who have learnt to live beyond (not without) the Bible, i.e. Christians do not take the texts too literally, they are more secular than Muslims.
+As such there are very few 'extreme' Christians, and this applies to a majority of the Jews as well.
+However, Muslims generally continue to 'religiously' live by the 'word of God', as they have no choice - they are obligated to.

-• Differences in the concept of God.
-Most 'abhramanic' religions are monotheistic - there is only one God and nothing else.
-Brahmanical system talk about one ultimate truth but then affirm that there are multiple reflections of that one truth.
+2. Differences in the concept of God.
+Most 'abhramanic' religions are monotheistic - there is only one God, with no "partners" (or equivalents).
+Brahmanical system talks about one ultimate truth but then affirm that there are multiple reflections of that one truth.

-• For a Muslim, God is a dictator waiting to punish the wrong doers.
+• However, for a Muslim, God is a dictator waiting to punish the wrong doers.
 God is to be feared.
-God is non-spiritual; God seems to have many 'human like qualities', and is partial:
+God is non-spiritual (there is a debate on whether God is a spirit or creates the spirit); God seems to have many 'human like qualities', and is partial:

 • Allah does not listen (which is a human quality) to disbelievers,